department-of-veterans-affairs/ves-event-bus-developer-portal/docs/README.md

   <source src="videos/phase3_demo.mp4" type="video/mp4">
 </video>

-The Event Bus system is currently in a pre-production state.
-Information will be updated as it's available.
-Please [reach out](./get-support.md) to us with questions.

 ## Why use the Enterprise Event Bus?

 Teams can use the Enterprise Event Bus to generate events based on state changes to the data they own and publish them on an event bus.
 Consumers are free to consume those events and react accordingly.
 More specifically, with the Enterprise Event Bus: